Rich-Text v2 and Markdown Field Types (Preview) | Yext Hitchhikers Platform

 Importing Content to Markdown

-No conversion is needed to import content into the Markdown Field Type.
+No conversion is needed to import content into the Markdown field type.
 Because the field type has a storage format of Markdown, and also accepts arbitrary HTML, any text can be stored in this field type.

 Because this field type requires no conversion on-import, it is well suited for ingesting formatted content from external source systems.
 This import will be lossless, since the system will store the content as provided, assuming a valid string is provided.

-When rendering the stored content in Entity Edit, the system leverages rehype , a Javascript package for sanitizing HTML.
+When rendering the stored content in Entity Edit, the system leverages rehype , a JavaScript package for sanitizing HTML.
 This library ensures that any malicious scripts are not executed when rendering this content.

 In the future, we may consider supporting some tooling to help strip out in-line CSS during ingestion, likely in the Connectors Transform layer.
 We understand that sometimes formatted content comes with extra styling which is unnecessary when attempting to only preserve the document structure.
-If you think this is a good idea, and believe it would be valuable for your use case, please submit to the Hitchhiker Ideas Board !

 Exporting and Rendering Content from Markdown